oceanox14/oceanox14/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m currently working on [Data Science for Public Good Bootcamp-21 ](https://www.kodluyoruz.org/dspg/)
+- 🔭 I’m currently student in [Data Science for Public Good Bootcamp-2021](https://www.kodluyoruz.org/dspg/)
 - 🌱 I’m currently learning Data Analysis and Visualization with Python on DataQuest If you need discount for registering on Dataquest.
 You can use [my referral link in DataQuest.](https://app.dataquest.io/referral-signup/d0rg8d1y/)